Outreach and Education

-AWRI produced the Air Quality Unit and is helping with the Climate Change Unit for the Michigan Environmental Education Curriculum Support project.
+AWRI produced the Air Quality Unit and helped with the Climate Change Unit for the Michigan Environmental Education Curriculum Support project.
 MEECS was initially funded by the Clean Michigan Initiative through the Michigan Department of Environmental Quality.
 AWRI hosts MEECS educator workshops in partnership with Math-Science Centers.

 Special events of note include the Making Lake Michigan Great Tours funded by the U.S. Environmental Protection Agency Great Lakes National Program Office.
 Since 1998, the W.G.
 Jackson has traveled to 33 ports of call in Lake Michigan to spread the word about the U.S. EPA Lake Michigan Forum and the Lake Michigan Lakewide Management Plan.
 The 2011-2014 tours are supported by the Great Lakes Restoration Initiative.

 AWRI has convened the Lake Michigan: State of the Lake Conference.
 Online abstracts are available for the Lake Michigan: State of the Lake '99 Conference [PDF], the Lake Michigan: State of the Lake '01 Conference [PDF] and the Lake Michigan: State of the Lake '03 Conference [PDF].